PlatformLab/HomaModule/README.md

   in software, but that's quite a bit slower.
 If for some reason software GSO doesn't work (it's fairly new in Homa), then messages larger than the maximum packet size may hang or result in very poor performance.
-If this happens, you'll need to use `sysctl` to ensure that `max_gso_size` is the same as the maximum packet size.
+If this happens, you'll need to use `sysctl` to either enable force software GSO with `gso_force_software` which is a bit slow but still uses GSO or ensure that `max_gso_size` is the same as the maximum packet size which stops GSO at all.

 - A collection of man pages is available in the "man" subdirectory.
 The API for Homa is different from TCP sockets.